catseye/SixtyPical/README.markdown

 For 0.3:

-*   explicitly-addressed memory locations.
+*   extern routines.
 *   generate 6502 code (either Ophis assembler or machine code `PRG` files.)
 *   `while` loops.
+*   a little demo that actually compiles and runs on a C64 emulator.

+For 0.4 and/or beyond:

+*   explicitly-addressed memory locations
 *   `repeat` loops.
-*   a little demo that actually compiles and runs on a C64 emulator.
 *   add line number (or at least routine name) to error messages.

-For 0.4 and/or beyond:

 *   hexadecimal literals.
 *   `word` type.
 *   `table` type constructor and indirect addressing.